sf-wdi-40/schedule/homework.md

+## Thursday, August 31
+1. Finish through **Sprint 3** of Tunely.
+We will start on sprint 4 tomorrow morning.

 ## Wednesday, August 30
 1. Finish sprints 2 and 3 of the Book App.
 When you get to the section of sprint 2 titled "Challenge!", that's a great time to move on to sprint 3.
 No need to turn in.